-Carboniferous aquifers are recharged in zones of outcrops or through permeable cover rocks in the north-eastern part of the USCB (Fig. 1).
+Carboniferous aquifers are recharged in zones of outcrops or through permeable cover rocks in the northeastern part of the USCB (Figures 3, 4).
 Locally recharge takes place also in the central part of the basin in the areas of so called hydrogeological windows, it means in the areas where Tertiary sediments have been eroded.
 The recharge of the Carboniferous horizons by Quaternary sands from recent and buried valleys is the most active.

 Taking into account the recharge conditions of the Carboniferous water-bearing sandstones two hydrogeological regions (I, II) may be distinguished in the USCB.
-Their boundaries are delineated by the extent of the isolating series of the Tertiary formations (Fig. 1, 2).
+Their boundaries are delineated by the extent of the isolating series of the Tertiary formations (Figures 3, 4).
 Aquifers of the productive Carboniferous under natural conditions were drained by river valleys in the first region (I) and along fault zones in the second hydrogeological region (II).
 Drainage along the regional fault zones of the deep settled Carboniferous horizons is strongly marked by the increase of groundwater salinity in the vicinity of these zones.
-Such phenomena have been observed by the author in the southern and central part of the USCB along the faults zones Kłodnica and Bzie-Czechowice as well as they were investigated by Kleczkowski and Witczak (1968) and by Vu-Ngoc-Ky (1973) in the southern part of the USCB.
+The author has observed such phenomena in the southern and central part of the USCB along the faults zones Klodnica and Bzie-Czechowice as well as they were investigated by Kleczkowski and Witczak (1968) and by Vu-Ngoc-Ky (1973) in the southern part of the USCB.

-Pumping in the USCB of about 661 cub. m per min. coal mines caused drainage of Carboniferous water-bearing rocks.
+Pumping in the USCB of about 661 cub. m per min. coalmines caused drainage of Carboniferous water-bearing rocks.
 Triassic and Quaternary rocks are drained too but only in the first hydrogeological region.
 Area of decreased piezometric pressures occupies about 1720 sq. km.

 The knowledge of hydraulic properties of its rocks is very important for the recognition of the flow condition and for determination of the hydraulic zonality in the Carboniferous formation.
-There have been carried out laboratory investigations of the open porosity, specific yield and permeability of Carboniferous sandstones and mudstones (Różkowski, 1995).
+There have been carried out laboratory investigations of the open porosity, specific yield and permeability of Carboniferous sandstones and mudstones (Rózkowski, 1995).
 Variations of the open porosity, specific yield and permeability values of the Carboniferous sandstones and mudstones are caused by differentiation of granulometric and mineral composition of these rocks as well as their differentiated diagenesis.
 A distinct tendency to decrease the hydraulic properties of water-bearing sandstones and mudstones with the depth can be observed when analysing laboratory results (Table 1).

 The permeability of the Carboniferous sandstones and mudstones was presented basing on examinations of samples collected from the depth from 60 to 2000 m.
 The values of permeability vary from 1400 mD to 0.005 mD with tendency of declining with the depth.
-Converting these numbers on hydraulic conductivity (K), without the Klinberger's correction on "slip-effect", the range of values of hydraulic conductivity varies from 1.34×10^{-5} m/s to 4.8×10^{-12} m/s.
+Converting these numbers on hydraulic conductivity (K), without the Klinberger's correction on "slip-effect", the range of values of hydraulic conductivity varies from 1.34x10-5 m/s to 4.8x10-12 m/s.
 It was determined that the sandstones position in the stratigraphic profile that means stratigraphic depth has the strongest influence on vertical variability of permeability.